ghost-coin/ghost-coldstakepool/doc/vps_setup_example.md

 	cat ~/stakepoolDemoLive/stakepool/stakepool.json | grep pooladdress | cut -d '"' -f4

-**NOTE**: The pool does not automatically update the core.
-It is essential to have the latest updates.
+**NOTE**: When there is an update the pool does not automatically update the core.
+It is essential to have the latest versions.
+To update:

 Download and extract archive with latest ghost-...-x86_64-pc-linux-gnu.tar.gz from [here](https://github.com/ghost-coin/ghost-core/releases/latest).